liudan193/Fairness-Benchmark-for-Face-Forgery-Detection/Readme.md

 ### 1. Installation

-You need to bulid the conda or docker environment.
-You can build the environment following this [Link](https://github.com/SCLBD/DeepfakeBench?tab=readme-ov-file#-quick-start) to set up the environment.
-Do not forget to download pretrained weights in `./pretrained` folder.
+You need to set up the Conda or Docker environment.
+You can build the environment by following this [Link](https://github.com/SCLBD/DeepfakeBench?tab=readme-ov-file#-quick-start).
+Please remember to download the pretrained weights into the ./pretrained folder.

-Download needed files and organize the directory structure as [Get our FairFD dataset](#-get-our-fairfd-dataset).
+After downloading the necessary files, kindly organize the directory structure as outlined in [Get our FairFD dataset](#-get-our-fairfd-dataset).

 ### 2. Get confidence scores

-Aftering installating well, you can run the following scripts to get the confidence scores of a provided model.
+After successful installation, you can run the following scripts to obtain the confidence scores for the provided model.

 ```bash
 # For normal models